keithlegg/octant/README.md

-# Octant CNC
+# Octant - Multi axis motion control

-THIS IS VERY MUCH A WORK IN PROGRESS.
+THIS IS VERY MUCH A WORK IN PROGRESS!!

 Not ready to run any machines yet.
-Soon, hopefully.

 From Reddit: